 Real-life example: GPT4 with MoE

-The Mixture of Experts (MoE) is a scalable architecture technique used to improve the performance and efficiency of large language models like GPT-4.
+The Mixture of Experts (MoE) is a scalable architecture that improves the performance and efficiency of large language models.
 It introduces a specialized way of structuring and activating parts of the model, allowing it to dynamically allocate computational resources based on the input, rather than using the entire model for every task.

 - Dynamic routing: A learned routing mechanism decides which experts to activate based on the input.
 This allows the model to adaptively use its capacity for different types of tasks or contexts.